humanconditionsafety/bluemix-zip-weather/README.md

     jbuild watch

-When you run this command, the application will be built from source, the server started, and tests run.
-When you subsequently edit and then save one of the source files, the application will be re-built, the server re-started, and the tests re-run.
+When you run this command, the server will be prepped to run, and then started.
+When you subsequently edit and then save one of the source files, the server will be re-prepped, and the server re-started.
 For ever.
 Use Ctrl-C to exit the `jbuild watch` loop.

-You can run those build, server, and test tasks separately.
-Run `jbuild` with no arguments to see what tasks are available, along with a short description of them.
+Run `jbuild` with no arguments to see what other tasks are available, along with a short description of them.